Septic Baffle Repair & Replacement

 Can a damaged baffle ruin my drain field?

 Yes.
 A failed outlet baffle allows sludge and scum to flow directly into the distribution box and lateral lines.
 Solids accumulate in the perforated pipes and gravel bed, creating a thick biomat that saturates the soil.
-Drain field remediation or full replacement costs far more than a simple baffle repair.
+Drain field remediation or full replacement costs far more than simple baffle repairs.
+Addressing the problem early protects your property value.

 Does A-1 Bill Gibson Septic Service repair baffles in all tank types?